ABOUT ME

 So now, you're burnt out from your 40+ hour week job, running around with your family, and how the hell are you supposed to pay for any of the cat stuff?
 Hopes and dreams?
 You're running on a loss, and now, you find yourself needing new genetics, usually by bringing in a new stud male.
 With cats, artificial insemination / importing straws, doesn't exist yet.
 You have to buy the whole dang cat.
 You get my drift, right?
 By this point....
 ALL you're thinking about, is money.
 The thing you're NOT SUPPOSED to be fixating on, because, ethics.

 Then on the other end of the scale... you have people chancing across a cat or a dog that hasn't been desexed, and "how nice would it be if we let them have just one litter?"
-AND THE FUCKED UP THING, is that due to our distorted culture, if that person announced it in a shopping centre, the majority of people within earshot would congratulate them.
+AND THE FUCKED UP THING, is that due to our distorted culture, if that person announced it somewhere... the majority of people within earshot would congratulate them.

 *Hard glare*